Andy Classen

-Andy Classen is a German record producer, sound engineer and musician.
+Andy Classen is a German heavy metal record producer, sound engineer and guitarist.

+Career

 Holy Moses

-He began his career in 1980 as a guitarist for the German thrash metal band Holy Moses, fronted by his ex-wife Sabina Classen.
+Classen began his career in 1980 as a guitarist for the German thrash metal band Holy Moses, fronted by his ex-wife Sabina Classen.
 In 1989 the band bought a house in the village of Borgentreich-Bühne in the vicinity of Warburg, North Rhine-Westphalia.
 In 1990 they founded a record label named 'West Virginia Records' and opened the Stage-One-Studio in their new house (so named because "Bühne" is German for "stage").

 He remained lead guitarist in Holy Moses till 1994.
 Creative differences that had arisen during the production of the Holy Moses album No Matter What's the Cause (1994) with bassist Dan Lilker and Ryker's drummer Meff lead to Andy Classen leaving the band.
 Ultimately he and Sabina divorced, and West Virginia Records was dissolved.

 Holy Moses was inactive till 2001 when it was revived by Sabina Classen, with Andy Classen acting as occasional songwriter and producer.
 In 2005 Holy Moses recorded the album Strength Power Will Passion the first without Andy Classen's involvement.